Dangerous Goods Policy

 Dangerous goods (also known as hazardous materials or HAZMAT) are products that pose a risk to health, safety, or property during shipping, storage, or handling.
 These goods may contain flammable, corrosive, pressurized, or otherwise harmful substances.Requirements to Sell Dangerous Goods

 Dangerous goods must be stored, handled, labeled, and transported in accordance with all applicable laws and regulations.
-Sellers are required to determine whether their products qualify as dangerous goods and to ensure that these products are shipped and labeled in a compliant manner.Common examples of dangerous goods include, but are not limited to:
+Sellers are required to determine whether their products qualify as dangerous goods.
+Sellers must also ensure that these products are shipped and labeled in a compliant manner.Common examples of dangerous goods include, but are not limited to:

 - Lithium battery products (e.g., laptops, smartphones, power banks)